PC 'affair' claims stalled fox hunt probe

 Police have now said five people are to be charged with animal cruelty.

-Three men and one woman aged between 29 and 54 will appear at Birmingham Magistrates Court next week.
+Three men and one woman aged between 29 and 54 will appear at Birmingham Magistrates' Court next week.

 In May 2016, activists from the Hunt Investigation Team used hidden cameras to film a South Herefordshire Hunt terrierman apparently taking the young foxes into a shed of barking hounds before emerging with their lifeless bodies.